 Number Available: 1

-Open: Apirl 1st, Annually
+Open: April 1st, Annually

 Deadline: May 31st, Annually

-In memory of Dr. Burton, this award was endowed by family, students and friends in 1992.
-This awards is to find and award students who share the same quality’s and traits which Dr Burton exuded.
-The Traits the Dr.Burton was most known for and the traits that the John Davis Burton Award looks for are: perseverance, dedication and a strong sense of community spirit.
+In memory of Dr. Burton, this award was endowed by family, students, and friends in 1992.
+This award is to find and award students who share the same qualities and traits that Dr. Burton exuded.
+These Traits include perseverance, dedication, and a strong sense of community spirit.

 CRITERIA